 The gift tax return is the IRS’ way of keeping track of who gifted what to whom — and how much it was worth — in the previous calendar year.

-If you gave cash, property, or other valuable gifts to anyone in 2021, you might have an obligation to file a gift tax return alongside your individual income tax return this year.
-But don’t be alarmed; chances are you won’t owe any taxes.
+If you gave cash, property, or other valuable gifts to anyone in 2022, you may have an obligation to file a gift tax return alongside your individual income tax return for Tax Day 2023.

 Do You Need to File a Gift Tax Return?

-Generally, you will need to file a gift tax return (Form 709) this tax season if you gave gifts totaling more than $15,000 to one person, not counting your spouse, in 2021.
-The $15,000 limit represents last year’s annual gift tax exclusion.
+Generally, you will need to file a gift tax return (Form 709) this coming tax season if you gave gifts totaling more than $16,000 to one person, not counting your spouse, in 2022.
+The $16,000 limit represents this year’s annual gift tax exclusion.

 Note that a gift tax return is not required for gifts of any amount that are paid directly to an educational institution, medical provider, political organization, or certain exempt organizations.